TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

    ];
 ..

-The keys of the array represent the names of the manipulated tables which in return contain arrays with the uids of original records as keys.
-The values of each index in the innermost arrays represent the newly copied records uid.
+The property contains the names of the manipulated tables as keys and a map of original record UIDs and UIDs of record copies as values.

 ::